Prijepolje: Demographics

-According to the last official census done in 2011, the Municipality of Prijepolje has 37,059 inhabitants, and 64.0% of the municipality's population is rural.
+According to the 2022 census, the municipality of Prijepolje has 32,214 inhabitants, and 63% of the municipality's population is rural.

 Ethnic groups

-In 1991, the majority of the population of the municipality was composed of Serbs (54.78%) and ethnic Muslims (43.42%).
-By 2002, the population of the municipality had shifted to mostly Serbs (23,402) and ethnic Muslims (13,109), with ethnic Muslims now representing the third largest segment with 3,812.
-A reason for this is that a large portion of those who in 1991 declared themselves as ethnic Muslims, now declared themselves as Bosniaks.

-In 2011, the two largest groups were Serbs (52.6%) and Bosniaks (34.5%), followed by ethnic Muslims (9.6%), therefore in line with pre-1991 balances.
+Prijepolje is an ethnically mixed town and municipality.

+The ethnic structure of population of town of Prijepolje (according to the 2022 census):

-The ethnic composition of the municipality:
+The ethnic structure of population of Prijepolje municipality (according to the 2022 census):

+Religion

+Based on the 2022 census, in the municipality of Prijepolje, Muslims surpassed the Orthodox Christians, becoming a relative plurality of 46.8% of the population.

 Economy

 The following table gives a preview of total number of registered people employed in legal entities per their core activity (as of 2018):

 Culture and tourism

 Prijepolje has many historical monuments from both the periods of Christianity and Islam.
 The Mileševa monastery is located 6 km to the east of Prijepolje on the Mileševka River.
 The monastery is famous for The White Angel fresco, a famous and widely used religious icon in Serbia as well as being the former resting place of St. Sava, Serbia's most honored patriarch.

 A famous monument from the Turkish period, the Sahat-Kula, is in town, as well as several mosques, one of which is in Hisardžik, interesting because of a four-hundred-year-old wooden Quran which was recently unearthed.
 Jusovića's kula tower, built in the 18th century as a protective house tower for the wealthy.
 Currently in ruins, there are plans being made to reconstruct this building, adding another unique monument to Prijepolje.

 The Museum of Prijepolje is a very significant part of the cultural life of Prijepolje.
 It serves as a gathering place for artists from diverse locations to visit Prijepolje, and corroborate on large projects to improve the town's culture.
 In addition to the museum, there is also another major cultural building in Prijepolje, where amateurs, led by Meša Šendelj, are very active in refreshing the cultural life in Prijepolje.

+Sveti Bor, known as the "Holy Pine," is a 5 centuries-old tree that has played a significant role in the village of Kamena Gora a nearby village.
+During the Ottoman occupation, the villagers were unable to construct a church, and this ancient pine served as a substitute, becoming a spiritual gathering point.
+Over time, Sveti Bor has not only become a symbol of the region but also a notable tourist destination.
+Its cultural importance and remarkable beauty, attributed to its great age, continue to attract visitors from all over the country.